 Regardless of whether you live in the northern, southern, or central part of the state, you can seek and obtain the treatment you need at True Recovery in Newport Beach.

 But many individuals from other states also enroll in our California alcohol rehab program.
 Both our treatment facility and sober living environment are safe, comfortable locations where you’ll enjoy the beauty of your surroundings as you work toward your goals.

 With us, you’ll benefit from individualized and effective treatment during your time in alcohol rehabilitation.
 We offer individual support and small group therapy sessions, and our clients are even welcome to bring their pets with them to treatment.
 Our focus is doing what is best for you and avoiding any cookie-cutter approach to your journey.

 At True Recovery, we prepare our clients for long-lasting recovery by providing them with the tools needed to live the alcohol-free life that they want and deserve.
 We strive to give our clients the highest quality of treatment.

 Our staff of highly trained, experienced, and compassionate counselors, doctors, and therapists will help personalize a plan that’s right for you.
 Counselors and therapists will also help you to develop goals and explore interests that can form the foundation for your alcohol-free life and help you avoid relapses.

 What Happens After Treatment?

 In fact, we’re one of the most successful alcohol treatment centers in Orange County because of our unconventional thinking and therapies.
-If you or a loved one is ready to take the first crucial step to a life free of addiction, please contact us here or call our admissions staff 24/7 at (866) 399-6528.
+If you or a loved one is ready to take the first crucial step to a life free of addiction, please fill out our online contact form or call our admissions staff 24/7 at (866) 399-6528.